long2ice/rearq/README.md

 ## Start server

-You can start the web server.
+You can start the web interface.

 ```shell
 > rearq main:rearq server